der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 [Campaign](./Campaign)|Parent campaign of this keyword.

 ## <a name="getentitytype"></a>getEntityType
-Returns the entity type of this keyword, which is "Keyword".
+Returns the entity type of this keyword.
 ### Returns:
 |Type|Description|
 |-|-